mta-solutions/depthz/README.md

 ## Track Dependencies

 Everything starts in a DEPTHZ file.
-See [Specification](./SPECIFICATION.md).

 ## Development